easyw/kicad-action-tools/README.md

 DXF generated file has single line draw as it should be for mechanical interchange (this option is missing in pcbnew plot)

 - ### action_menu_move_to_layer
-A script to Move Selected Drawing(s) to choosen new Layer (available only in GAL)
+A script to Move Selected Drawing(s) to chosen new Layer (available only in GAL)

 ---
 ## action_menu_annular_check.py